 Vancouver to Victoria one-way flight

-If your next stop after Vancouver is Victoria, then why not take a seaplane as your mode of transport?
-This flight takes just over half an hour and will take you and your luggage all the wat to Victoria!
+If your next stop after Vancouver is Victoria, then why not take a seaplane as your mode of transport to get from Vancouver to Victoria?
+This flight takes just over half an hour and will take you and your luggage all the way to Victoria!
 The best part is that you’ll get to see some incredible scenery on the way, including Stanley Park, the Gulf Islands, and British Columbia’s parliament buildings.
 It’s the perfect way to both bid farewell to Vancouver and say hello to Victoria, which is often referred to as Canada’s most British city.

 Whistler Seaplane Day Trip